-- to comprehend spatial objects from given principal views, and - to specify particular views.
-Besides, - the students get an impression of geometric idealization (abstraction), of the variety of geometric shapes, and of geometric reasoning.
+- to comprehend spatial objects from given principal views, and - to specify and grasp particular views.
+Besides, - the students get an idea of geometric idealization (abstraction), of the variety of geometric shapes, and of geometric reasoning.

 The first two items look rather elementary.
-However, these intellectual abilities are so fundamental that many people later on forget how hard they had to work for achieving them.
+However, these intellectual abilities are so fundamental that many people forget later how hard these abilities are to achieve.

-3.1 The importance of principal views
+3.1.
+The importance of principal views

-The principal views - top view, front view, and side view - are more or less abstract as they do not correspond to our personal visual impression.
-But abstraction simplifies.
-In the majority of cases the principal views make evident the essential properties of spatial structures, and inspecting these plane views is much easier than to concentrate on the true 3D structure.
+Familiarity with the principal views - top view, front view, and side view - are substantial for several reasons, e.g.,

+- they are more or less abstract as they do not correspond to our personal visual impression.
+But abstraction simplifies. - In the majority of cases they better make evident the essential properties of spatial structures, and - inspecting these planar views is much easier than to concentrate on the original spatial structure.